pedroamarall/rest-builder/search-engines/README.md

 1. Stop after you see the section ***Where to next?***.

-## Further Thinking
+## Challenges

-1. How are databases and search engines similar?
+1. Explain how databases and search engines are similar.

-1. How are databases and search engines different?
+1. Explain how databases and search engines are different.

-1. When is it appropriate to use one versus another?
+1. Explain when is it appropriate to use one versus another.